Alpha Investment Newsletter

 Trading Index ETFs is profitable when you buy during market falls, exit the market at a high point, and buy back your ETFs at lower prices again.
 Our newsletter will have the information on when to buy and sell — you just have to use it!

-Please Note: Our newsletter can also be used for Index Futures trading for good results, but Index Options trading is a very different ball game due to time value, and we don't advise option trading with our newsletter.
+Please Note: Our newsletter can also be used for Index Futures trading for good results, but Index Options trading is a very different ball game due to time value, and we don't advise any option trading with our newsletter.

 Who Can Benefit and Who Can Not?

-Our newsletter is aimed for investors who want to make profits from investing in stocks/ETFs by trading just about 10 times in the entire year; its not for day-traders or short-term traders who are working with tight stop losses.
+Our newsletter is aimed for investors who want to make profits from investing in stocks/ETFs by trading just about 10 times in the entire year; it’s not meant for day-traders or very short-term traders who are working with tight stop losses.
 However, index futures trading can be done very profitably using our newsletter.
 So we will not be giving intraday trading calls or daily trading calls - that is not the goal of this newsletter.
 It is very difficult to successfully predict such short duration changes in the market.

-The goal of our newsletter is to identify the broad trends in the market and to use them in such a way that we are reducing the risk of our investment and staying in the investment only when the market conditions are favorable for a positive movement and growth of our investment.
+The goal of our newsletter is to identify the broad trends in the market and to use them in such a way that we are reducing the risk of our investment, and staying in the investment only when the market conditions are favorable for a positive movement and growth of our investment.

 Money Saved Is Money Earned...

 The market forces are powerful and they affect stocks across industries.
 Even the best companies took a big beating when the market crashed in 2008 and early 2009.
 That's a clear example of how irrespective of the quality of the company and the quality of earnings, when the market sentiments are bad, the stock prices will go down along with the market.

 Our investing experience has shown that it’s possible to have run a profitable investment with just about 6-15 trades per year, spending much less time on managing the portfolio.
 Our profitable portfolio has just 5 components, including cash, and it is very easy to replicate at your end.

-A common myth in the market is that you have to trade a lot to have high returns - its not true.
+A common myth in the market is that you have to trade a lot to have high returns – that’s not true.
 When you trade a lot you also have very high brokerage costs and you are also likely to miss some of the larger trends in chasing some of the smaller trends.
 Our experience has been that it is most profitable to work with larger market trends -- seek 10-20% gains rather than 2-3% gains in short term trades -- to stay invested when the trends are positive, as opposed to day-to-day trading, which is what most traders do.

 Therefore, one of the biggest benefit of following our portfolio updates is that your losses can be limited in the event of major market falls -- we are likely to have a couple of them in 2010 and 2011 -- because the moment we see weakness/bearishness in the market through technical indicators we will move away from ETFs/stocks into cash and you can consider doing the same.

 The markets rarely rise a lot within a few days but they can fall rapidly within a few days.
 Market falls are 3-4 times faster than market rise.
 So it’s very important to protect the investment portfolio from extreme falls, and that is something that we want to ensure using all our indicators, to exit the market once the weakness becomes visible, and come back after the weakness is gone.
 Sometimes the weakness remains for a few days; sometimes the weakness remains for a few months.
 It’s okay as we must maintain cash when we are not in a positive market because cash is the best way to preserve the value of the portfolio.

 We share planned portfolio updates in our monthly newsletter, with updates every weekend.
 If there is an important/urgent market development, then we may mail you mid-week.
 Otherwise, in the course of normal market behavior, we don’t need to do anything except to stay on the course.
 We will let you know by email when the market course is changing so that you can take the action that we have already taken so we can stay in sync and take the same actions.

-Please Note: We will not be able to advice on any individual stocks or individual questions because this is a newsletter service.
+Please Note: We will not be able to advice on individual stocks or individual questions because this is a newsletter service.
 We do our analysis; we publish the newsletter.
 You can read the newsletter and use it in whichever ways you think it’s most beneficial for you.
 For any individual queries on any investments you can speak with a certified financial advisor or certified financial planner.